kanlongy/NavRL/README.md

 ## News
+* **2025-04-06:** We release easy-to-run Python scripts that allows users to quickly run demos.
 * **2025-02-23:** The GitHub code, video demos, and relavant papers for our NavRL framework are released.
 The authors will actively maintain and update this repo!

 ## Table of Contents